tehjul/tehjul/README.md

 Hi there 👋 Welcome to my github !

-I'm a junior Java developer currently learning solidity to become a Web 3.0 developer.
+I'm a junior Java developer and recently learned blockchain development in a French blockchain school.

 # Languages